 When the MLB was first founded in 1876, the state of Colorado wasn't even a thing yet.
 Much has changed in the near 150 years of Major League Baseball that has been played in the states, including some of the oldest MLB stadiums that America's Pastime has taken place in.

 The Polo Grounds and its absurd dimensions have come and gone.
 Centerfielders have tripped over their shoelaces on Houston's Tal's Hill, which was scrapped.
 Even old Tiger Stadium's flag pole in center or the bizarre right field seating lasted decades in Detroit.
 Candlestick Park was retired in favor of Oracle Park, which has seen more National League pennants won by the San Francisco Giants than its predecessor.

 Some stadiums, however, have remained nearly unchanged.
-Boston's iconic Fenway Park and Chicago's ivy-clad Wrigley Park are the crown jewels when it comes to places to get a hot dog, munch on some cracker jacks, enjoy nine innings while also soaking in the stadium's nostalgia.
+Boston's iconic Fenway Park and Chicago's ivy-clad Wrigley Park are the crown jewels when it comes to places to get a hot dog, munch on some cracker jacks, and enjoy nine innings while also soaking in the stadium's nostalgia.

 Those two baseball palaces are by far the oldest still used today by MLB.
 The rest of the list may surprise even the smartest of baseball fans.